FaizanAsifB/Portfolio/src/content/projects/01-name-place-animal-thing.md

 liveURL: https://geega-game.netlify.app/
 ---

-## Background
+## Project Overview

-Name Place Animal Thing is an innovative multiplayer game designed to engage users in a fun and competitive gaming experience.
+Name Place Animal Thing is a digitally adapted multiplayer game, inspired by the classical game of the same name, designed to engage users in a fun and competitive gaming experience.
 Developed with real-time functionality, the game operates on a simple yet captivating premise: each round, a random alphabet is chosen, and players must provide answers for various categories starting with that letter.

+This project served as my first solo venture into web development, where I independently tackled all aspects of the project, from conceptualization to implementation.
+I navigated and resolved all challenges encountered throughout the development process, demonstrating my ability to solve problems and innovate within the realm of web development.

 ## Goals